I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportquerysystemtime.md

 ## -remarks
 <p>The system time returned in <i>CurrentTime</i> is the number of 100-nanosecond intervals that have elapsed since January 1, 1601.
 System time is typically updated approximately every ten milliseconds.
 This value is computed for the GMT time zone. </p>

-<p>The system time returned in <i>CurrentTime</i> is the number of 100-nanosecond intervals that have elapsed since January 1, 1601.
-System time is typically updated approximately every ten milliseconds.
-This value is computed for the GMT time zone. </p>

 ## -requirements
 <table>
 <tr>